PhilLockett/PDFBookGen/README.md

 Maven resolves dependencies and builds the application independently of an IDE.

 ## Dependencies
-'PDFBookGen' is dependent on the following:
+'PDFBookGen' is dependent on the following in order to execute:

   * Java 15.0.1
   * Apache Maven 3.6.3